koyayamamoto123/koyayamamoto.github.io/README.md

-# Jiru Gutema's Profile Portfolio
+# Koya Yamamoto's Profile Portfolio

 This is a personal portfolio website to showcase my projects and skills.